GARDEN RESOURCE PROGRAM INFORMATION here

 At Keep Growing Detroit we believe the power to transform our city is in people coming together.
 As a result, we host many grower gatherings throughout the year designed to introduce growers to one another and help build skills and increase access to resources for gardens or farms.

-Check out our full line up of grower gatherings in April and May here.
+Check out our full line up of classes and grower gatherings in June and July here.

 ACCESS TO LAND AND URBAN AGRICULTURE POLICY